tkmharris/tkmharris.github.io/_drafts/iceland-hiking.md

 ---
-title: Hiking in South Iceland&colon; Laugavegur, Þórsmörk, and Fimmvörðuháls
+title: Hiking in South Iceland
+subtitle: Laugavegur, Þórsmörk, and Fimmvörðuháls
 layout: post
 date: 2017-09-06
 tags: [travel, hiking]
 ---

 This June, after travelling to Reykjavík for work and [a little bit of tourism](/2017/07/09/reykjavik/), I spent the better part of a week hiking in the Iceland's Southern highlands.
 I have some experience of mountain walking (solo and in small groups), but this was the first big trip I've done on my own.
 I'm happy to say that it went really well, I had a great time.
 The trails I walked&mdash;Laugavegur, a daywalk around Þórsmörk, and the Skógar trail over Fimmvörðuháls&mdash;are all absurdly scenic.
 If you're into hinking, and you have the time and resources, I really recommend taking this trip.
 The walks themselves are not very challenging and could be completed by anybody healthy and not too unfit.